-(01005) AP English 11 Language & Composition
+(01005) AP English 11 Language & Composition Prereq: see page 31

 Advanced Placement English 11 is a college level course which focuses on developing writing skills that will enable students to write effectively and confidently in their college courses across the curriculum.
 Students will read a wide variety of American literature and prepare for the national Advanced Placement Exam to gain understanding of how stylistic effects are achieved by writers' linguistic choices.
 This course has an SOL.
-SUMMER READING IS REOUIRED.
+SUMMER READING IS REQUIRED.
 STUDENTS ARE RESPONSIBLE FOR OBTAINING AND COMPLETING THE REQUIRED SUMMER READING ASSIGNMENT.